 It had all started out ordinarily an hour before.
 My college roommate Anne had asked me to drop her off at her mechanic’s place as he was working on her MG Midget across town.
 She thought the repairs had been completed.
 But when we got to the other side of our college town of Chico, California, the mechanic had left and closed up shop so she was unable to pick up her car as planned.

 Both of us with plenty of homework and studying to finish before Christmas break, only days away, got back in my car and headed back home towards our college apartment on Nord Avenue where my boyfriend John, was crashed out on our couch from working the graveyard night shift at his part-time grocery store job.
 He and I shared a motorcycle, a Kawasaki KZ 900 we had purchased together.
-The night before, he had borrowed it for work and as he slept on my coach unaware of Anne’s and my life-threatening predicament, the motorcycle was sitting on my apartment patio where we often kept it.
+The night before, he had borrowed it for work and as he slept on my couch unaware of Anne’s and my life-threatening predicament, the motorcycle was sitting on my apartment patio where we often kept it.

 Like a bad movie, it was a cold and rainy night, December 8, 1987, and as Anne and I had approached the East Avenue and Nord Avenue Railroad tracks like we did most every day, this time the railroad crossing lights began blinking and the crossing arms came down, so I stopped as anyone would do and as we had done so many times before.
-We were stopped for about one full second when suddenly we were hit with such extreme force from behind, that we flew threw the air in my 1985 Chevy Sprint, through the crossing arms, up the hill, and onto the tracks.
+We were stopped for about one full second when suddenly we were hit with such extreme force from behind, that we flew through the air in my 1985 Chevy Sprint, through the crossing arms, up the hill, and onto the tracks.

 My head was injured from hitting something even while wearing my seat belt; most probably the steering wheel.
 I was dazed but in an instant saw that my roommate was motionless and bleeding slumped in her seat.
 I attempted to open the car but the frame was twisted and the car door would not budge.
 It was dark, raining, and I could hear the train’s whistle louder and closer yet there wasn’t a second to think of anything except that I knew I was getting out.
 There was not one shred of doubt.
 I took one second to muster all my strength and I ripped the car door open and off its hinges.
 I grabbed Anne and yanked her out my side where the door had been just moments before.
 I don’t even remember her weight or anything else until we cleared the tracks and lay in the mud, and the instant we did, the train made the most horrific noise as it hit my car and shot it like a bullet down the tracks as the windows blew out and pieces of glass and metal flew everywhere.

 Eventually the train did stop and Anne regained consciousness.
-People were unable to cross the tracks for awhile due to the stopped train and the car debris but a slim man in a dark, slick leather jacket came over to us from our side of the crash.
+People were unable to cross the tracks for awhile due to the stopped train and the car debris, but a slim man in a dark, slick leather jacket came over to us from our side of the crash.
 He wrapped me in his rain dampened leather jacket and Anne in something else.
 I remember him speaking softly and kindly and asking who he should call for me.
 I told him to please call my boyfriend and gave him my apartment phone number and unit number.
 There were no cell phones in those days so I explained that my boyfriend was only a couple blocks away sleeping soundly on my couch and that if he didn’t answer the phone could this kind man just please go over and knock hard on the front door.

 The man left immediately and Anne and I sat on the side of the tracks soaked in rain and blood, dazed.
 I felt no pain but could not move my head easily.
 What seemed moments later a policeman showed up, and the second he saw us he shouted, “Damn college kids, always playing cat and mouse with the trains!”
 I wanted to cry or scream but had no voice.
 He apparently decided to make his way to the young woman who had hit us, to question her, as he left us with a smug face and snicker I won’t forget.